projectcalico/calico/reference/faq.md

 every node how to get to every endpoint in case two endpoints need to communicate.
 We use policy to decide *if* those two nodes should communicate, and if so, how.
-If policy changes and two endpoints should now communicate, where before they shouldn’t have, all we have to do is update policy: the reachability information does not change.
-If later they should be denied the ability to communicate, the policy is updated again, and again the reachability doesn’t have to change.
+If policy changes and two endpoints should now communicate, where before they shouldn't have, all we have to do is update policy: the reachability information does not change.
+If later they should be denied the ability to communicate, the policy is updated again, and again the reachability doesn't have to change.

 ## How does {{site.prodname}} interact with the Neutron API?